Murder of Karyn Hearn Slover: Murder investigation

-Police then began to suspect that Michael Slover Sr. and his wife Jeannette had committed the murder over custody issues, as Karyn Slover had expressed interest in moving away to pursue her modelling career and intended take her son Kolten with her without the father's permission, thus denying him equal parenting rights, while still collecting child support payments.
+Police then began to suspect that Michael Slover Sr. and his wife Jeannette had committed the murder over custody issues, as Karyn Slover had expressed interest in moving away to pursue her modelling career and intended to take her son Kolten with her without the father's permission, thus denying him equal parenting rights, while still collecting child support payments.
 Before arresting the Slovers the investigators had a veterinary geneticist perform a DNA analysis on the animal hairs found on the duct tape, which was matched to hairs retrieved from an animal brush that had been used on the dogs Slover Sr. kept on his business property.
 The police used this evidence to arrest the Slovers.
 It was later thrown out due to a court appeal by the Slovers.
 In January 2000, Michael and Jeannette Slover and their son Michael Slover Jr. were arrested and charged with first degree murder; Michael Sr. and Michael Jr. were each given the additional charge of attempting to conceal a crime.
 The latter had been confirmed to be at work but he had repeatedly called his parents that day, which made him a suspect in concealing the crime.